 This isn't maintenance that's limited to Vulcans or even Kawasaki's in general.
-If you've ever changed your brake fluid (recommended every year to remove moisture and other contaminants) in your clutch and brake lines you know it can be a chore.
+If you've ever changed your brake and clutch fluid (recommended every year to remove moisture and other contaminants) in your clutch and brake lines you know it can be a chore.

 Most of us just connect a hose to the bleed screw and pump away on the levers (and pump, and pump and.....) until only new fluid is escaping.
 Well, there are simpler ways.